JornLotsch/voronoi_projection_plot/README.md

 ## Citation

 Lötsch J and Kringel D. Voronoi tessellation as a complement or replacement for confidence ellipses in the visualization of data projection and clustering results.
-2025 (in preparation)
+2025 (submitted)